erdalkama/LocalPushNotificationMaui/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## Medium

+For more information about push notifications and to read related articles, you can visit my [Medium] (https://medium.com/@erdalkama/local-push-notification-with-net-maui-ced207d06d87) profile.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.